Capitalism in the video game market

 I want to be the Gentle Tom Boy, but it’s not on the list yet.

 Tales of Symphonia: Excess Complications – I am a big fan of complex games.
-The more features and stats, the more I like a game, but even my madness has limitations. → Four out of five dentists recommend reading more.
+The more features and stats, the more I like a game, but even my madness has limitations. → It might come in handy if you, the master of reading, take it with you.

 For absolutely no reason, here is Golden Axe